CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 until hq job list &> /dev/null ; do sleep 1 ; done
 ```

+#### Workers
-We manually start HyperQueue workers in the background with the appropriate number of CPUs and amount of memory.
+Next, we start HyperQueue workers in the background with the number of CPUs and the amount of memory defined in the batch script.
+We access those values using the `SLURM_CPU_PER_TASK` and `SLURM_MEM_PER_CPU` environment variables.
+By starting the workers using the `srun` command, we create one worker per Slurm task.
 We also wait for all workers to connect, which is generally good practice as we can notice issues with the workers early.
-If you need HQ to be aware of other resources, e.g., memory, local disk, or GPUS, see the [Generic resource section](https://it4innovations.github.io/hyperqueue/v0.11.0/jobs/gresources/) in the official documentation.

 ```bash
 # Set memory for workers in bytes according to SLURM_MEM_PER_CPU if greater than zero.